SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Experiments

 \subsection{Ablation Study}

-The ablation study validates the necessity of each component in the framework.
-Table~\ref{tab:ablation} shows that the complete method achieves the best performance (accuracy 90.0 \% , F1-score 93.3\%), while removing any component leads to performance degradation.
-Removing the verification and refinement mechanism decreases accuracy by 4.9\%, demonstrating that iterative reflection and rule refinement are crucial for filtering spurious correlations and improving rule reliability.
-Single-rule configurations further decrease performance, indicating that multi-dimensional behavioral feature fusion is key to accurate identification.
+The ablation study validates the necessity of each component in the framework on the AV identification task.
+Figure~\ref{fig:ablation} illustrates the performance comparison across different configurations.

+As can be seen in the figure, the complete method achieves the best performance across all metrics, while removing any component leads to performance degradation.
+Removing the verification and refinement mechanism causes the most significant performance drop, with accuracy decreasing by 4.9\% points and F1-score decreasing by 12.3\% points.
+This demonstrates that iterative reflection and rule refinement are crucial for filtering spurious correlations and improving rule reliability.
+The mechanism enhances rule generalization capability by testing rules on the validation set, identifying failure cases, and performing targeted improvements.